michele-bisignano/HangmanTeacher/README.md

 ### Upload Your Question Database:
 1. Create a `.txt` file following the format specified in the "Instructions for the .txt File" section.
 2. You can save the file in the `Database` directory of the project, or in any location on your computer.
-3. Follow the instructions provided in the app to link the question file by copying the path of the database after pressing the "Caricamento" button.
+3. Follow the instructions provided in the app to link the question file.
+To do this, copy the file path after pressing the 'Caricamento' button.

 ### Run the Project:
 1. Click the file `impiccato.exe` and have fun! 😊